opendaylight/infrautils/docs/specs/status-and-diagnostics.rst

 * STARTING – at the start of onSessionInitiated() on instrumented service
 * OPERATIONAL – at the end of onSessionInitiated() on instrumented service
 * ERROR – during onSessionInitiated() of service if any exceptions are caught, then ERROR status is reported
+* REGISTER – on successful registration of instrumented service
+* UNREGISTER – during onSessionInitiated() of service if any exceptions are caught, then UNREGISTER status is reported

 YANG changes
 ------------